ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 That's it!
 Next time you run ProtoSchool the tutorial should be renamed and users will still have access to the status of their lesson progress.
 If a user tries to access the old URL for your tutorial or one of its lessons, they'll be redirected to the tutorial landing page at its new URL.

-### My files (.md, -exercise.md) content are not showing up in the lesson page
+### Text of lesson or exercise not displayed

-The file might not be loading correctly.
+If you're unable to see the text of your lesson or exercise when previewing the website, one of your Markdown files (*.md or *-exercise.md) may not be loading correctly.
 You can use the `DEBUG=true` option to get warnings in the console.
-To enable it run:
+To enable it, run:

 ```sh
 DEBUG=true npm start
 ```

-Check the browser dev tools and check for warning logs.
+Check your browser dev tools for warning logs.

 ## Detailed Docs